raeginez/railsproject/README.md

 Here is a list of our User Stories that we created on our Trello Board:

 ![user stories page](docs/User_Stories.png "user stories page")

+The following are future enhancements:
+- Searching for an item with a search function
+- A shopping cart where you can add multiple products
+- A quantity field where you can purchase multiple quantities of the same product
 ____________________________________________________________________________

 ### (16) Provide Wireframes for your App.